 Creative Writing and Translation Workshops

 (Note: These workshops are intended for Creative Writing students only.
 Literature students interested in taking a creative writing workshop may apply to the instructor, who will consider their request based on availability and qualifications.
-Follow this link to see a list of workshops offered in 2020-21.)
+Follow this link to see a list of workshops offered during the current academic year.)

 8870 Translation and Prosody - Prof. Marcela Sulak